Guide

 What should I do if I can't access my VAT certificate online?

 First, double-check that you're using the correct Government Gateway login details.
-If you still can't get in, you can contact HMRC for help.
-Your may also be able to access it for you if they are set up as your agent.
+If you still can't log in, you can use HMRC's online support to get help.
+Your accountant or agent may also be able to access it for you.

 Can someone else access my VAT certificate on my behalf?